 What Does ISO 9001 Certification Mean?

-If an organization bills themselves as "ISO 9001 Certified," this means that the organization has met the requirements designated under ISO 9001 (which you can read in full here).
+If an organization bills themselves as "ISO 9001 Certified," this means the organization has met the requirements designated under ISO 9001 (which you can read in full here).
 ISO 9001 requires organizations to define and follow a quality management system that is both appropriate and effective while also requiring them to identify areas for improvement and take action toward those improvements.

 As a result, it's typically understood that an organization claiming ISO 9001 certification is an organization with products and services that meet quality standards.